MrClock8163/BlenderModelCfgEditor/README.md

 ## Disclaimer and documentation
 ### Disclaimer
-While this project seeks to eliminate the need for manual (as in typing it by hand) creation of model.cfg files, basic knowledge of their structure, capabilities and limitaions is still necessary to utilize this addon.
+While this project seeks to eliminate the need for manual (as in typing it by hand) creation of model.cfg files, knowledge of their structure, capabilities and limitaions is still necessary to utilize this addon.
 Some basic (although granted, not at all thorough) information about them can be found on the [Arma 3 Community Wiki](https://community.bistudio.com/wiki/Model_Config).

 The concept of this project was mostly inspired by the [Rigging nodes](https://gitlab.com/AquaticNightmare/rigging_nodes/-/releases) addon by AquaticNightmare but no actual code was taken from the project.